Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 How do I store the pretzels?

 The pretzels will be fine covered at room temperature.
 If you are not going to eat them all right away, do not butter or season the ones you are saving.
-You can reheat the pretzels for a few minutes in the oven at 350F, then brush with the butter and season.
+You can reheat the pretzels for a few minutes in the oven at 200F degrees, then brush them with the butter and season.

 A plate of seasoned bread snacks set on a table.